• Skip to primary navigation

 Brookie Slice – Keke Tapatahi Pihikete Me Te Keke Tiakarete

-A hybrid of a cookie slice and a brownie merged in to a fun slice that people of all ages can enjoy!
+A hybrid slice that unites cookie dough and brownie, merged in to a fun slice that people of all ages can enjoy!

 Keyword best brookie recipe, best brookie recipe nz, best slice nz, best slice recipes, best slice recipes nz, best slice with peanut butter, best slice with peanut butter nz, brookie recipe, brookie recipe nz, brownie slice recipe, brownie slice recipe nz, cookie slice recipe, cookie slice recipe nz, fun baking for kids, fun baking for kids nz, fun recipes for kids, fun recipes for kids nz, kids baking, kids baking ideas, kids baking ideas nz, kids party food, kids party ideas nz, kids party recipes, kids recipe ideas, kids recipe ideas nz, kids recipes, kids recipes nz, maori, maori baking, maori food, maori kai, maori recipes, slice recipe ideas, slice recipe ideas nz, te reo, te reo baking, te reo Māori, te reo maori baking